theobio/p5-Bio-SeqWare-Db-Connection/README.md

 DBI database connection handle.

-Regardless of whether the `Bio::SeqWare::Config` object or a `$paramHR` hash-ref is used to provide connection information, the four keys `qw( dbUser dbPassword dbHost dbSchema )` are required.
-If any are undefined, a fatal error occurs.
+Regardless of whether the `Bio::SeqWare::Config` object or a `$paramHR` hash-ref or some other object is used to provide connection information, the four keys `qw( dbUser dbPassword dbHost dbSchema )` are required.
+If any are undefined, a fatal error occurs. (for objects other than the connection object, an attempt is made to read the internal \_dbUser, etc values directly from the self->{\_key} hash).
 The ability to actually create a connection is not validated, just that some attempt was made to provide the required info.

 # INSTANCE METHODS